 (iii) in the event of any Security Breach; and

-a) ensure that appropriate fair processing notices are communicated to the Data Subjects of the Request Personal Data which explain how the Request Personal Data will be Processed by the Merchant and by Slerp;
+a) ensure that appropriate fair processing notices are communicated to the Data Subjects of the Request Personal Data which explain how the Request Personal Data will be processed by the Partner and by Slerp;

-b) be responsible for providing the information referred to in Articles 13 and 14 of the GDPR, and for making available the essence of the Parties’ arrangements as set out in this Schedule 3 to the Data Subjects of Request Personal Data; and
+b) be responsible for providing the information referred to in Articles 13 and 14 of the UK GDPR, and for making available the essence of the Parties’ arrangements as set out in this Schedule 2 to the Data Subjects of Request Personal Data; and

 c) at the request of Slerp for the purpose of satisfying its obligations under the Data Protection Legislation:

 (i) provide each Data Subject of Request Personal Data with additional fair processing notices; and/or

 (ii) seek consent from each Data Subject of Request Personal Data for the processing of their Personal Data,

 6. The Partner indemnifies Slerp in full and on demand against all claims, demands, actions, awards, judgments, settlements, costs, expenses, liabilities, damages and losses (including all interest, fines, penalties, management time and legal and other professional costs and expenses) incurred by Slerp arising from any breach by the Partner of this Schedule 2.